BharathGDevadiga/bharath-VIVEQA/Day_20/Notes/README.md

 - **Push Button** → Read Enable
 - **Push Button** → Reset
 - **LEDs** → Read Data
-- **ILA** → Full and Empty signals
+- **ILA** → Full and Empty status signals

-The switches provide the input data while the LEDs display the read data.
-The ILA monitors the Full and Empty signals in real time during FPGA testing.
+The slide switches provide the input data while the LEDs display the data read from the FIFO.
+An Integrated Logic Analyzer (ILA) core is instantiated in the design to monitor the **Full** and **Empty** status signals in real time allowing the internal FIFO status to be observed directly on the FPGA during hardware debugging.

 ---